-WBGN (Johnson City, NY) describes a first-of-its kind Veteran’s Affairs program that is providing massage therapy as an alternative to painkillers and other forms of pain management.
-The program based out of the Syracuse, NY, VA office has helped over 2,000 veterans since it was launched three years ago.
-Some say the therapy has been life changing.
-For veterans with PTSD, nothing else helped until they received the massage therapy treatments.
+WBGN (Johnson City, NY) describes a first-of-its-kind Veteran’s Affairs program that provides massage therapy as an alternative to painkillers and other forms of pain management.
+The Syracuse, NY, VA office program has helped over 2,000 veterans since it was launched three years ago.
+Some say the therapy has been life-changing.
+For veterans with PTSD, nothing else helped until they received massage therapy treatments.
 Read more.

 Massage Therapy is a Complementary Approach to Managing High Blood Pressure

-More than 1 billion or 40 percent of adults across the globe suffer from high blood pressure or hypertension, reports Psychology Today.
-While it is a preventable and treatable; high blood pressure is a major risk factor for a stroke, heart attack, heart failure and kidney failure.
-Because it has no symptoms – it is called the “silent killer”- it is estimated that the number of cases of high blood pressure will increase by 50 percent over the next 30 years.
+More than 1 billion or 40 percent of adults worldwide suffer from high blood pressure or hypertension, reports Psychology Today.
+While it is preventable and treatable, high blood pressure is a major risk factor for a stroke, heart attack, heart failure, and kidney failure.
+Because it has no symptoms – it is called the “silent killer”- it is estimated that the number of high blood pressure cases will increase by 50 percent over the next 30 years.
 An integrative approach to healthcare is being recommended to keep high blood pressure under control.
 In particular, massage therapy is cited as being beneficial to manage and potentially even reverse hypertension.
 In one study, 10 women aged 60 to 68 received a two-hour massage every day for 10 days.
-At the end, both their systolic and diastolic blood pressures dropped by several points each day.
+In the end, both their systolic and diastolic blood pressures dropped by several points each day.
 Read more.